MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localusersandgroups.md

 **Examples**

-Example: Update action for adding and removing group members.
+Example 1: Update action for adding and removing group members.

 The following example shows how you can update a local group (**Backup Operators**)—add a domain group as a member using its name (**Contoso\ITAdmins**), add the built-in Administrators group using its [well known SID](https://docs.microsoft.com/windows/win32/secauthz/well-known-sids), add a AAD group by its SID (**S-1-12-1-111111111-22222222222-3333333333-4444444444**), and remove a local account (**Guest**).